 For CAS topics, an additional step identify the structural constraints indicated in a topic.
-All the structural constraints defined on target elements of topics are taken into account and stored to be processed in a post categorisation step to filter the results issued from the categorisation step.
-Only, the results having expected xpaths are kept.
-About content structural constraints (e.g. about(.//p,'+authorization +"access control" +security') or .//yr <='2000') only constraints on the year of the article are taken into account and stored to filter the results.
+All the structural constraints defined on target elements of topics are taken into account and stored to be processed in a post categorisation step to filter the results of the categorisation step.
+Only the results having expected XPaths are kept.
+In structural constraints (for example about(.//p, '+authorization +"access control" +security') or .//yr <='2000'), only constraints on the article publication date are taken into account and stored to filter the results.
 More complex content constraints have not been treated for INEX'2003.
 Next experiments are planned about the extension of the voting method to take into account such constraints.

-From the INEX collection point of view, the documents are considered as sets of text chunks identified by xpaths.
-For each document, concepts are extracted automatically with the different xpaths identifying the chunks where they appear and their importance in the chunk is calculated.
-For INEX'2003 experiments all XML tags have been taken into account.
+From the INEX collection point of view, the documents are considered as sets of text chunks identified by XPaths.
+For each document, concepts are extracted automatically with the different XPaths identifying the chunks where they appear and their importance in the chunk is calculated.
+For INEX'2003 experiments, all XML tags have been taken into account.

 The voting method is applied without any modification.
 Topics are considered as categories to which document elements have to be assigned.
-The result is constituted of a list of topics associated to each chunk of text (identified by its xpath) for each document.
+The result is constituted of a list of topics associated to each chunk of text (identified by its XPath) for each document.